Report on Government Services 2023

 'Did not wait' refers to patients who did not wait for clinical care to commence or medical assessment following triage in the emergency department.
 'Left at own risk' refers to patients who left against advice after treatment had commenced.
 This includes patients who were planned for admission but who did not physically leave the emergency department prior to departing.
 'Discharge against medical advice' refers to patients who were admitted to hospital and left against the advice of their treating physician.

-Nationally in 2019-20, 3.6 per cent of emergency department presentations did not wait, while 2.2 per cent of emergency department presentations left at their own risk.
+Nationally in 2020-21, 3.8 per cent of emergency department presentations did not wait, while 2.3 per cent of emergency department presentations left at their own risk.
 Additionally, 1.2 per cent of admitted patients left or were discharged against medical advice (table 12.5).
-Proportions for all measures were higher for Aboriginal and Torres Strait Islander people than for non-Indigenous people.
+Proportions for all measures were higher for Aboriginal and Torres Strait Islander people than for non-Indigenous people (table 12A.34).

 ‘Accreditation’ is an indicator of governments’ objective to provide public hospital services that are high quality and safe.